zaphosting/docs/docs/vserver-windows-userdp.md

 In the new window, fill in the **Computer** field as your server's IP Address and press **Connect**.

-You should now see a Windows native credentials prompt display, where you should input the **Username** as `Administrator` and the **Password** which you either found or set as new on the web interface panel.
+You should now see a Windows native credentials prompt display, where you should input the **Username** as `Administrator` and the **Password** which is the password for your Windows server.

 ![image](https://screensaver01.zap-hosting.com/index.php/s/GCRs6KbGHz27HBS/preview)